BredyByte/42_push_swap/README.md

 # 🧮 Push_swap 🧮

-> This repository contains a "push_swap" project that is part of the École 42 curriculum.
+> This repository contains "push_swap" project that is part of the École 42 curriculum.

 ## 👋 A brief intro